Accession of Belarus to the WTO

 In 2016, Belarus significantly intensified its efforts to join the WTO.
-The transition from the Factual Summary to the draft Report of the Working Party was arranged, and Belarus entered the final stage of its accession negotiations.
-In 2017 – 2019, five Working Party meetings were held, the last took place on July 11, 2019.
+The transition from the Factual Summary to the draft Working Party Report was ensured, and Belarus entered the final stage of its accession negotiations.
+In 2017 – 2019, 5 Working Party meetings were held, the last took place on July 11, 2019.

 The Working Party Report is a comprehensive document that describes the economic policies of Belarus affecting trade, as well as the entire negotiation process during the Working Party meetings.
 In addition, the Report includes a number of commitments for pursuing economic policy in accordance with the WTO rules, which Belarus will have to comply with after accession.